Lares

 - Personal snacks

-Pick-up by private transport to Huaran, continuing to Saywapata (3,200 m a.s.l.).
+We depart from Urubamba by private transport to Huaran and then to Saywapata (3,200 m.a.s.l.)

-Dinner and overnight camping.
+Dinner and overnight stay.

 Requirements & What to Bring